Adoration of the Shepherds (Giorgione): Composition

 Giorgione portrayed the main scene on the right, in front of a dark grotto, while on the left is bright landscape crowned by trees.
 A sincere dramatic tension is obtained by the choice to place the kneeling shepherd pilgrims in the centre of the painting.
-The entire group of parents, child, and pilgrim form an anchored rectangle that forms a counterpoised focal point to the receding landscape on the left.
+The entire group of parents, child, and pilgrims form an anchored rectangle that forms a counterpoised focal point to the receding landscape on the left.
+A "diminutive angel [is] among the branches in the upper left".

 Provenance

 This work was probably completed by Giorgione while he was part of the workshop of Vincenzo Catena, a strict follower of Giovanni Bellini's style.

 It was owned by Cardinal Joseph Fesch (1763–1839) and sold at the Palazzo Ricci, Rome on 18 March 1845 (lot 874) as Adoration des bergers by "Giorgon (Giorgio Barbarelli dit le)" for 1,760 scudi (£370.53 at a rate of 4.75 scudi to the pound).
 The Cardinal was an uncle of Napoleon and a collector of gargantuan proportions.
 The sale of 17 and 18 March featured 1,837 pictures; the Louvre had 1,406 at the time.
 The collection included Fra Angelico's Last Judgement and Poussin's A Dance to the Music of Time.

 It was next owned by Claudius Tarral of Paris and sold at his sale at Christie's, London on 11 June 1847 (lot 55) as Adoration of the Shepherds by Giorgione.
 The sale featured 55 pictures and fetched £3,383.
 The Giorgione sold for 1,470 guineas (£1,544).
 This large sum relative to the sale total and the fact that it was the last lot cried indicates that it was the premier item of the sale.

 It was at the 1847 sale that the painting came into the ownership of Thomas Wentworth Beaumont (1792–1848) of Bretton Hall, West Yorkshire, England.
 From him it passed to Wentworth Blackett Beaumont, 1st Baron Allendale (1829-1907), to his son, Wentworth Beaumont, 1st Viscount Allendale [1860-1923] and to his son, Wentworth Beaumont, 2nd Viscount Allendale (1890-1956).

 Joseph Duveen concluded negotiations to acquire the Nativity from Lord Allendale on 5 August 1937.
 It was acquired by Duveen Brothers at, according to Duveen's colleague Edward Fowles, "a Giorgione price" ($315,000 and $5,000 to dealer Charles Ruck).
 Duveen's expert, art historian Bernard Berenson fervently believed the painting to be early Titian, and a battle of wills ensued.
 The Allendale Nativity ultimately caused the rupture between Lord Duveen and Berenson, ending one of the most influential relationships in modern art history.
-Duveen sold the painting, as a Giorgione, to Samuel Kress, the department-store magnate, for $400,000 in 1938.
+Duveen sold the painting, as a Giorgione, to Samuel Henry Kress, the department-store magnate, for $400,000 in 1938.
 He displayed the Nativity in the window of his store on Fifth Avenue during the Christmas season of that year.